Bernice Johnson Reagon: Music

-Reagon has recorded several albums on Folkways Records including Folk Songs: The South, Wade in the Water, and Lest We Forget, Vol. 3: Sing for Freedom.
+Reagon recorded several albums on Folkways Records, including Folk Songs: The South, Wade in the Water, and Lest We Forget, Vol. 3: Sing for Freedom.

-In 1973 Reagon founded a six-member, all-female a cappella group called Sweet Honey in the Rock.
-In addition to Reagon, the women in the original group were: Ysaye Maria Barnwell, Nitanju Bolade Casle, Shirley Childress Johnson, Aisha Kahil, and Carol Maillard.
+In 1973, Reagon founded a six-member, all-female a cappella group called Sweet Honey in the Rock.
+In addition to Reagon, the original 4 women in the group were: Bernice Johnson Reagon, Louise Robinson, Carol Lynn Maillard, Mie Fredericks.
 The only instrument they used was their voices, along with shekere and tambourine.
 They have toured internationally, including to Europe, Japan, Mexico, and Australia.
 The group's fan base is of different ethnic backgrounds, religions, and sexual orientations.
-Reagon's musical roots come from the rural South Baptist Church.
-She has advocated "music's informational and transformative power to ask" and the strong effects that music has had on the Civil Rights Movement.
+Reagon's musical roots came from the rural South Baptist Church.
+She advocated "music's informational and transformative power to ask" and the strong effects that music has had on the Civil Rights Movement.

+Personal life and death

+In 1963, Reagon married Cordell Hull Reagon, another member of The Freedom Singers.
+Before divorcing in 1967, two children were born to this union: a daughter, Toshi, and a son, Kwan.
+Toshi Reagon is also a singer-songwriter.
+Kwan Tauna Reagon is a chef.

+In 2003, upon receiving the prestigious Heinz Award, Reagon spoke in her acceptance speech of the decision she and her long-time partner, Adisa Douglas, made that their "different and related work and struggle would move better were we joined in life partnership--and so it has been--joined and better."
+The two women remained together as life partners up until Reagon's death in 2024.